mozman/ezdxf/docs/source/concepts/entities.rst

   times by the INSERT entity, making it a useful way to reuse elements of a design.

-These entities are defined using specific codes and values in the DXF file format, and they can be created, manipulated and edited by `ezdxf`.
+These entities are defined using specific codes and values in the DXF file format, and they can be created and manipulated by `ezdxf`.

 Objects
 -------